learn-co-curriculum/dsc-dealing-missing-data/README.md

 The easiest way to deal with null values is to drop the offending rows and/or columns.
 The downside to this is that we lose data in the process.
 This is a valid strategy on very large datasets--however, on smaller datasets, throwing away data may be unacceptable.

-The two main strategies for dealing with null values are to drop columns, or to drop rows.
+The two main strategies for dealing with null values are to drop columns or to drop rows.
 For this strategy, it does not matter if we are dealing with continuous or categorical data.

 #### Dropping Columns

 Consider the output from the titanic dataset shown previously.
 The `Cabins` column contains 687 missing values.
 The entire dataset only contains around 900 rows of data.
 In this case, it makes more sense to just remove the `Cabins`  column from the dataset entirely.

 Note that while this makes sense for the `Cabins` column, this is not a good idea for dealing with the null values contained within the `Age` column.
 Although the `Age` column contains 75 missing values, the vast majority of the items in this dataset contain perfectly good information for the age column.
-If we dropped this column, we would be throwing out all that information just to to deal with a small subset of missing values in that column!
+If we dropped this column, we would be throwing out all that information just to deal with a small subset of missing values in that column!

 #### Dropping Rows

 In the above example, dropping all rows that contain a null value would be a very bad idea, because we would 3/4 of our data!
 Dropping rows makes more sense when the proportion of rows with missing values is very small compared to the size of the overall data set--it's okay to just throw out the missing values as long as it's not too many observations.
 There's no hard rule for exactly how many missing values is the right amount to throw out, and will vary project by project.
-Think critically, and use your best judgement!
+Think critically, and use your best judgment!

 To drop all rows containing missing values in a DataFrame, use `dataframe.dropna()`.
-Note that this returns a copy of the of the dataframe with the rows in question dropped--however, you can mutate the DataFrame in place by passing in `inplace=True` as a parameter to the method call.
+Note that this returns a copy of the dataframe with the rows in question dropped--however, you can mutate the DataFrame in place by passing in `inplace=True` as a parameter to the method call.

 ### Replace